Scrambling and operator entanglement in local non-Hermitian quantum systems: Introduction

 \section{Introduction}

 While simply an application of standard quantum mechanics, non-Hermitian physics remains relatively understudied, offering an exciting frontier beyond traditional quantum theory investigations \cite{ashida_non-Hermitian_2020}.
-As an example, measurement-induced phase transitions in a continuously monitored system -- which can be described by an effective non-Hermitian Hamiltonian under certain assumptions -- have been a topic of great interest recently \cite{PhysRevB.98.205136,PhysRevX.9.031009,PhysRevB.99.224307,PhysRevB.100.134306,PhysRevX.10.041020,PhysRevLett.125.030505,PhysRevX.11.011030}.
-These phenomena require the reexamination of existing \textit{folklore} in quantum many-body theory, for example, gap closing across a quantum phase transition \cite{matsumoto_continuous_2020}, classification of topological phases \cite{PhysRevX.9.041015}, and bulk-boundary correspondence \cite{PhysRevLett.116.133903}, among others.
-However, very little is known about its effect on quantum chaoticity \cite{dalessio_quantum_2016,borgonovi_quantum_2016}.
+As an example, measurement-induced phase transitions in a continuously monitored system -- which can be described by an effective non-Hermitian Hamiltonian under certain assumptions -- have been a topic of great interest recently \cite{PhysRevB.98.205136,PhysRevX.9.031009,PhysRevB.99.224307,PhysRevB.100.134306,PhysRevX.10.041020,PhysRevLett.125.030505,PhysRevX.11.011030, agarwal2023recognizing}.
+These phenomena have inspired the reexamination of several fundamental results in quantum many-body theory, for example, gap closing across a quantum phase transition \cite{matsumoto_continuous_2020}, classification of topological phases \cite{PhysRevX.9.041015}, bulk-boundary correspondence \cite{PhysRevLett.116.133903}, and many-body localization \cite{hamazaki2019,mak2023statics}, among others.
+In a similar spirit, it is worth revisiting the interplay of non-Hermitian physics and quantum chaos, which has a long and rich history \cite{Efetov1997,Chalker1997,Fyodorov1997,fyodorov1998universality,Fyodorov2003}; the reader is redirected to Refs. \cite{dalessio_quantum_2016,borgonovi_quantum_2016} for recent reviews on quantum chaos and thermalization.
+In particular, we would like to focus on local non-Hermitian Hamiltonians and their quantum chaotic properties (as opposed to that of non-Hermitian random matrix ensembles which are highly nonlocal).
 Building upon the standard random matrix theory classification of Hamiltonians \cite{guhr_random-matrix_1998}, non-Hermitian Hamiltonians are now described by a more general universality class \cite{PhysRevResearch.2.023286,PhysRevLett.123.254101,sa_complex_2020}.
 Moreover, \textit{complex spacing ratios} \cite{sa_complex_2020} were recently introduced to distinguish the spectral statistics of integrable-vs-chaotic non-Hermitian systems.
 This allows for generalizing the famous \textit{level-spacing statistics} criteria used to distinguish (Hermitian) integrable and chaotic Hamiltonian systems \cite{haake_quantum_2010}.
 The usual orthogonality of (nondegenerate) Hamiltonian eigenstates is now replaced by a \textit{biorthogonality} relation \cite{brody_biorthogonal_2013}.
 These distinctions in the non-Hermitian case require a reinvestigation of conventional wisdom in quantum many-body systems, especially in the presence of open-system effects, see e.g., Refs. \cite{li_spectral_2021,PhysRevResearch.4.L042004} for some recent works.